Build Your Infrastructure

 The benefit of using more antennas with narrower beamwidth is capacity - you can serve more customers with 6 access points than you can with 4.
 The tradeoff is spectrum usage - you will use more channels to cover the same geographic area.
 In most cases I would recommend starting with 4 antennas and increasing the count as your customer base grows.

 In some cases you won’t need full 360˚ coverage (if your access points are up against a mountain, for example.)
 In that case I still recommend spacing your antennas apart so that they don’t overlap (make sure 60˚ antennas are facing at least 60˚ apart) because it makes channel planning easier and will help you avoid self interference.
-If you find that you have a lot of demand from one specific area you can consider aiming two access point antennas in that same direction you’ll just need to carefully plan the channel usage so they don’t interfere with each other.
+If you find that you have a lot of demand from one specific area you can consider aiming two access point antennas in that same direction, but you will need to carefully plan the channel usage so that they don’t interfere with each other.

 Backhaul azimuths are simple - the azimuth is the direction toward the other side of the backhaul.
 Google Earth will give you this info (labelled ‘heading’) if you use the line measure tool: